 Part 2 of 2

-In many cases husbands do feel that they no longer love their wives and often only agreed to counseling just to check the box before they end it.
 The good news is that for many couples those feelings of being out of love are just a complicated mask for problems that can have a resolution.
-And seeking counseling gives them the opportunity to learn how.
+And seeking counseling gives them the opportunity to learn what that can look like.

 Why Men Fall Out Of Love

-In addition, life and all the stress that comes with it can pull people apart and make the feeling of love seem nonexistent.
-Frustration, disillusionment, and especially a lack of intimacy can set in and drive a wedge between partners.
+In addition, life and all the stress and busyness that comes with it can pull couples apart and make the feeling of love seem nonexistent.

 What To Do If Your Husband Doesn’t Love You